-The court appeared to be divided as it heard arguments on Monday, with Justice Elena Kagan noting that the court has never reversed a case in which the reliance on precedent was so significant.
+The republican controlled court appeared to be partially silent as it heard arguments, with Justice Elena Kagan noting that the court has never reversed a case in which the reliance on precedent was so significant.
 Gorsuch, the expected deciding factor, remained silent for most of the arguments.

-Unions say all workers would be affected by Janus.
-But the impacts could be greater for people of color.
+Unions say all workers will be affected by Janus.
+But the impacts are greater for people of color.

-Due to the current balance of the Supreme Court, Janus is expected to prevail, dealing a blow to public sector unions by enabling what economists call “free-riding,” opting out of paying dues while still receiving the benefits of the union’s bargaining efforts.
+Due to the current balance of the Supreme Court, Janus is prevailed, dealing a blow to public sector unions by enabling what economists call “free-riding,” opting out of paying dues while still receiving the benefits of the union’s bargaining efforts.